cdfelixj/wandr/README.md

 ## 📖 About The Project

-Rouvia is a smart, hands-free travel assistant that turns navigation into a conversation.
+Wandr is a smart, hands-free travel assistant that turns navigation into a conversation.
 Instead of manually typing and juggling multiple apps, users can simply **talk or text** their plans.
-Rouvia processes natural language, understands complex multi-stop requests, and builds optimized routes—making travel both **safer** and **more enjoyable**.
+Wandr processes natural language, understands complex multi-stop requests, and builds optimized routes—making travel both **safer** and **more enjoyable**.

 ### Inspiration
-Navigation apps today aren’t built for how humans actually communicate.
+Navigation apps today aren't built for how humans actually communicate.
 Drivers are forced into rigid commands, creating unsafe distractions.
 We imagined: *what if trip planning was as natural as talking to a friend who knows the area?*

-That idea became Rouvia.
+That idea became Wandr.

 ---